 I turned over and reached for my bedside lamp once more.

-With the same soft “click”, the light was back on.
+With the same soft “click”, the light turned back on.
 My pupils protested by blinking furiously against the luminous glow.
-I reached over and picked up pad and pen.
+I reached over and picked up my pad and pen.

 A Library in my Mind

 At this point, I am convinced there is a library in my brain.
 My most creative pieces are done “upstairs” preferably when I am unable to jot them on paper such as on walks or while driving.

 I wish I could retrieve some of my “brain” novellas.

 Alas, what I manage to recapture is pitiful in comparison.

 The remainder of said writing occurs at the most inconvenient of times as well, apparently, preferably at midnight when my body screams for refreshing sleep.

 Words—to me—are like fairies which flood my brain and pester me until I write.